Alabs02/calendar-app/README.md

 > **REACT APP BUNDLING**

-Instead of using `react-scripts` which is slow I change it to [`Parcel`](https://parceljs.org/).
-Here are some benefits of percel:
+Instead of using `react-scripts` which is slow, I change it to [`Parcel`](https://parceljs.org/).
+Here are some benefits of Parcel:

 - Better worker processes
 - Multicore compiler
 - Fast rebuilds
 - Filesystem cache
-- Out of the box support for JS, CSS, HTML, File Assets, and more
+- Out-of-the-box support for JS, CSS, HTML, File Assets, and more
-- No configuration needed
+- No configuration is needed
-- **Parcel prints syntax highlighted code frames when it encounters erros to help you pinpoint the problem**
+- **Parcel prints syntax highlighted code frames when it encounters errors to help you pinpoint the problem**
-- No configuration needed
+- No configuration is needed
 - **The Alias feature which helps you create aliases to avoid `../../components` to `@components/`**